bonimy/MushROMs/doc/SMB1 Level Format.md

 **$7E:00FA**: A three byte pointer to the current area's object data.

 **$04:C194**: A table of the low bytes of the current area's pointer to its object data (called at `$04:C092`).
-The start position is first determined by table $04:C148, then the table is index further by the area index.
+The start position is first determined by table $04:C148, then the table is indexed further by the area index.

 Area Type | Table Offset | Table Values
 --- | --- | ---